dclarkboucher/microbiome_groupwise_normalization/README.md

 `synthetic_data_simulations.R` in the `analysis.R` folder.
 The
-simulations vary factors such as the noise level, sample size, and percent of taxa that are differentially abundant, for a variety of normalization methods and differential abundance analysis (DAA) methods.
+simulations vary factors such as the noise level, sample size, and percent of taxa that are differentially abundant, for a variety of normalization methods and DAA methods.
 The scripts `additional_sims.R` and `model_based_simulations_confounder.R` supplement the primary simulations by comparing normalization methods in subsettings with reduced compositional bias, imbalanced library sizes between groups, no differentially abundant taxa, or adjustment for a confounding variable.